shopware/docs/guides/hosting/infrastructure/message-queue.md

 bin/console messenger:consume async --time-limit=60 --memory-limit=128M
 ```

-You can also configure the command to consume messages from multiple transports, in order to prioritize them to your needs, as it is recommended by the [Symfony documentation](https://symfony.com/doc/current/messenger.html#prioritized-transports):
+You can also configure the command to consume messages from multiple transports to prioritize them to your needs, as it is recommended by the [Symfony documentation](https://symfony.com/doc/current/messenger.html#prioritized-transports):

 ```bash